MonkeeSock/DnD-Campaign-Wiki/content/Religion/Dragon/Dragons.md

 There are five chromatic dragons and five metallic dragons.
 In general the metallic dragons are good while chromatic dragons are evil.

-While it is possible to destroy the physical body of a Dragon they will eventually reform somewhere on the Material Plane and their souls can not be destroyed.
+While it is possible to destroy the physical body of a Dragon they will eventually reform somewhere on [[The Material Plane]] and their souls can not be destroyed.
 Most of the dragons were either killed or forced into a long slumber during [[The Dragon Wars|/The Dragon Wars]]

 Metallic dragons:
 	[[Glamthring|/Dragon/Glamthring]],